US STOCKS-Wall St little changed, held back by Wal-Mart

 be some pullback."

-Seven of the 10 major S&P 500 sectors were down in early
+Six of the 10 major S&P 500 sectors were down, with the

 Oil prices fell on Tuesday as the dollar strengthened and on